babynus/projeqtor/projeqtor/docs/user/Document.rst

 .. note::

-   **Button "Approve now"**
+   :kbd:`Approve now`

    This button appears in approver list.

    Just click on the button to approve the latest version of the document.

-   **Button "Send a reminder email to the approvers"**
+   :kbd:`Send a reminder email to the approvers`

- * This button allows to send a reminder email to all the approvers who have not yet approved the document.
+   This button allows to send a reminder email to all the approvers who have not yet approved the document.

 .. rubric:: Approver list management